gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/common-configuration.md

         requestScopes:
         - "openid"
         - "email"
+        # The JOSE 'typ' header value a token must carry to be accepted as a bearer access
+        # token on the API, e.g. 'at+jwt' (RFC 9068) or 'Bearer' (KeyCloak).
+        # When set, a token of any other type - such as an id_token - is rejected on the
+        # bearer path even if its signature is valid, preventing it from being replayed
+        # as an access token.
+Leave unset (the default) to accept any type, for identity
+        # providers that do not set a distinct type.
+Only applies to an external identity
+        # provider
+        requiredAccessTokenType: null
         # The token endpoint used in OpenId authentication
         # Should only be set if not using a configuration endpoint
         tokenEndpoint: null